dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

     configuration file.
 Since hurricane watches and warnings change over time, this file should be routinely updated.

-  - :code:`data/map` is read by the MET tools which create PostScript output plots.
-This data is derived from GIS shapefiles and defines the background map data for plots.
+  - The :code:`map` directory contains map data read by the MET tools which create PostScript output plots.
+This data is derived from GIS shapefiles and defines the background map data for those plots.
     Since map data can change over time, these files should be periodically updated using the :code:`make_mapfiles` development utility.

 - Updated *by developers* only as needed:

-  - :code:`table_files/stat_column_descriptions*.txt` is read by
+  - :code:`table_files/stat_column_description.txt` is read by
-    Series-Analysis and contains descriptions of each statistic that are written to the **long_name** attribute of the output variables.
-    This only needs to be updated when Series-Analysis is enhanced to write new output statistic types.
+    Series-Analysis and contains a description for each statistic computed by the tool.
+These descriptions are written to the **long_name** attribute of the output variables.
+This only needs to be updated when Series-Analysis is enhanced to process new output statistics.

-  - :code:`tc_data/*land*` files are read be TC-DLand and/or TC-Pairs to define the distance of storms to land.
+  - :code:`tc_data/*land*` files are read by TC-DLand and TC-Pairs to define the distance of storms to land.
 These definitions seldom change over time and should only be modified when the TC-DLand tool is modified to process the updated inputs.